 Many people don’t fully realize how bad they are feeling until they get better with the Wilson’s T3 protocol.
 As a few doctors’ patients have put it, “Now I remember what it feels like to be normal!”
 You can click here to read more about the results of the WT3 protocol.

-Wilson’s T3 protocol is aimed at depleting RT3 levels in the tissues of the body, for a time.
-This is accomplished by reducing T4, its only source.
-T4 is reduced by reducing TSH (Thyroid Stimulating Hormone).
-TSH is reduced by giving patients pure T3 directly.
+Wilson’s T3 protocol is aimed at depleting T4 and RT3 levels in the tissues of the body, for a time, hopefully allowing the converting enzyme to come back up to normal.
+This is accomplished by reducing TSH (Thyroid Stimulating Hormone).
+TSH is reduced by giving patients straight T3 directly.

-When patients are given pure T3 directly, their bodies sense that they are getting enough thyroid stimulation so they reduce their own production of thyroid hormones.
+When patients are given T3 only, their bodies sense that they are getting enough thyroid stimulation so they reduce their own production of thyroid hormones.

-The purpose of the treatment is not so much to give patients’ thyroid glands a rest (although that does happen), as it is to clear T4 and RT3 out of the tissues so that their thyroid systems can get de-bogged, cleaned out, and reset.
+The purpose of the treatment is not so much to give patients’ thyroid glands a rest (although that does happen), as it is to clear T4 and RT3 out of the tissues so that their thyroid hormone pathways can get cleared out and reset.
 This appears to be what enables the patients’ thyroid systems to function well on their own again.
 Wilson’s T3 therapy does not need to be taken for life, rather usually only a few weeks or months.
+Another common feature of T3 therapy involves cycling the patient on and off T3 therapy.
+There’s something about weaning a patient off T3 and starting it again that often helps them break through periods of stagnation in their treatment progress (possibly by reducing resistance to T3 therapy).

 Fortunately, if the T3 therapy is given properly, patients can often feel terrifically well even while their thyroid systems are on the way to recovery!
 The keys to the WT3 protocol are: